-Certain provisions of the recently passed federal healthcare legislation, in particular the "unlimited lifetime benefit" which eliminated the practice of capping the amount of medical benefits available to an individual, could adversely affect the Company's financial position.
+Certain provisions of the recently passed federal healthcare legislation, in particular the "unlimited lifetime benefit" which eliminated the practice of capping the amount of medical benefits available to an individual, could have a material adverse effect on the Company's financial position.
 The Company self insures the cost of the medical benefits for its employees up to an annual and lifetime maximum per individual.
 It supplements this self-insurance with "stop loss" insurance for costs incurred above these maximum thresholds.
 In the past, the medical benefit costs for several employees of the Company have exceeded this maximum each year, in some cases significantly.
-It is the Company's expectation that if it is forced to provide an "unlimited lifetime benefit" its medical costs would likely increase significantly which would adversely affect its financial condition.
+It is the Company's expectation that if it is forced to provide an "unlimited lifetime benefit" its medical costs would likely increase significantly which would have a material adverse effect on its financial condition.